-FOREWORD BY THE RT HON LADY HALE PRESIDENT OF THE UK SUPREME COURT
+FOREWORD BY THE RT HON LADY HALE

-Every court should have a Code of Judicial Conduct that sets out the standards of ethical conduct to be expected of the Court.
+Every court should have a Code of Judicial Conduct that sets out the standards of ethical conduct to be expected of the court.
 Such a Code serves a number of purposes.
-It provides guidance to the members of the Court.
-It informs those who use the Court of the standards that they can reasonably expect of its judges.
+It provides guidance to the members of the court.
+It informs those who use the court of the standards that they can reasonably expect of its judges.
 It explains to members of the public how judges behave and should help to secure their respect and support for the judiciary.
-This Guide was first prepared by and for the Justices of the Supreme Court when the Court was established in 2009 and has been revised to coincide with the Court's tenth anniversary in 2019.
-It has the approval and support of each of the Justices.
+In 2009, when the Supreme Court of the United Kingdom was established, the Justices adopted a Guide to Judicial Conduct, which has been revised this year.
+At the same time, it was decided that the Judicial Committee of the Privy Council should also adopt such a Guide, for the information of members of the Board, users, and the general public throughout the jurisdictions covered by the Judicial Committee.